Endobronchial Valve (EBV) Therapy

 What Is Endobronchial Valve (EBV) Therapy?

-If you have been diagnosed with advanced COPD and emphysema, EBV treatment might be an option for you.
-Patients living with COPD experience shortness of breath because areas within the lungs are diseased and are holding trapped air (hyperinflation of the lung).
+If you have been diagnosed with advanced emphysema, also called COPD, EBV treatment might be an option for you.
+Patients living with emphysema experience shortness of breath because areas within the lungs are diseased and are holding trapped air (hyperinflation of the lung).
 This makes it difficult to inhale and fill the lungs with new air.
-There is no cure for COPD or emphysema, but EBVs can improve your lung function and quality of life.
+There is no cure for COPD or emphysema, but EBV treatment can improve your lung function and quality of life.

 EBVs are removable, one-way valves that reduce lung hyperinflation by allowing the trapped air to escape.
 As a result, lung function may improve when healthier areas of the lungs provide the necessary oxygen exchange.
-They are a safe, effective and approved treatment for eligible patients with research-based evidence that supports this treatment for individuals who may qualify.
+They are a safe, effective and approved treatment option for eligible patients backed by research-based evidence.
 There are two types of valves that have been FDA-approved since 2018 in the United States:

 1. Zephyr Valve by Pulmonx.